-framework defines levels The three of interpersonal trust; reliability, which accounts for delivering on promises; emotional, which operates in creating a safe environment where emotions are not compromised, confidentiality is protected and criticizing and causing embarrassment condemned and avoided; honesty, which refers to practicing truth and behaviors that accompanied by kindness and generosity intentions instead of devious objectives.
+The framework defines three levels of interpersonal trust; reliability, which accounts for delivering on promises; emotional, which operates in creating a safe environment where emotions are not compromised, confidentiality is protected and criticizing and causing embarrassment is condemned and avoided; honesty, which refers to practicing truth and behaviors that are accompanied by kindness and generosity intentions instead of devious objectives.
 The behavioral aspect of trust lays the responsibility to act with honesty and reliability which promote interdependency (Rotenberg et al., 2005).
 Religious ideologies and upbringing have strong impacts on the attitudes observed in interpersonal trust.
-Studies explicate that this relation remains intact after controlling for many survey-respondent features.
+Studies explicate that this relation remains intact after controlling for many surveyrespondent features.
 This further perpetrates the important role of varying values of trust in different countries in explaining the differences in cross-country income levels (Roser, 2016).
 Trust can also be effective as a political skill.
-It can determine one's extent of influence in a workplace, as a trustworthy colleague can be
+It can determine one's extent of influence in a workplace, as a trustworthy colleague can be reliable.

-1Ph.
-D Scholar, Department of Psychology, International Islamic University, Islamabad, Pakistan luqman.khan0078@gmail.com reliable.
 Most workplaces and organizations consider trust an asset as it encourages thorough communication (Thomas, Seeley & Paul, 2001).
 Christian and Richman (1980) believes that situational trust carries more value than general trust in professional settings.
 However, general trust does help in predicting common behaviors such as response to either violent or peaceful social experiences.
 Hall et al. define trust as 'the optimistic acceptance of a vulnerable situation in which the trustor believes the trustee will care for their interest'.
-The majority of academic work present on trust revolves around the three surfaces on which it functions, that being subjective, interpersonal, and objective (McKnight &Chervany, 1996).
+The majority of academic work present on trust revolves around the three surfaces on which it functions, that being subjective, interpersonal, and objective (McKnight & Chervany, 1996).
 However, a large number of practical examples show how behaviors when are not calculated thoroughly beforehand, can contradict personal values (Borum, 2010).
-The triangle of trustworthiness was valid enough to operate within different natures of relationships and an array of trustees(Shore et al., 2006).
+The triangle of trustworthiness was valid enough to operate within different natures of relationships and an array of trustees (Shore et al., 2006).
+This is, however, not a limited practice that a person can maintain harmony with himself and other members of society by adjusting their behaviors or by altering their pragmatic contexts (Pandith, Malik & Ganaie, 2012).
+In the terminology used in psychology "getting along with the members of society as best, one can" is defined as adjustment (Jain, 2012).
+Social adjustment is an emerging topic which appeals to many psychologists as an essential aspect of psychological health.
+Social adjustment is related to an individual's personal growth and is obtained through different relationships with family, friends, and teachers and is determining force of one's personal and interpersonal adjustment.
+(Hartup & Rubin, 2013).